-Note: For the front slide-out only, the tag axle must be unloaded by the manual switch located on the left-hand control panel with the ignition key to the "ON" position.
+Note: For the front slide-out, the tag axle must be unloaded with the manual switch located on the left-hand control panel with the ignition switch to the "ON" position.
+This procedure is not necessary for the rear slide-out.

-TAG AXLE VALVE ON LEFT LATERAL CONTROL PANEL 06390
+TAG AXLE VALVE ON LEFT LATERAL CONTROL PANEL06390

-- Turn the ignition switch to the "OFF" position, and remove the ignition key for more safety. - 4.
-Deflate the inflatable seal by using the relieving shut-off valve located in the slide-out control compartment.
+- Turn the ignition switch to the "OFF" position, and remove the ignition key for more safety. - Deflate the inflatable seal by using the relieving shut-off valve located in the slideout control compartment.
 Turn the handle clockwise to deflate the seal.
 Make sure the pressure indicator reading is "0 psi".